 Do you participate in the 20 free hours’ scheme?

-Under this scheme if your child is between the ages of three and six, they can receive up to 6 hours per day for a total of 20 hours per week free.
-For more information about this, please get in touch.
+Yes, we do!
+Under this scheme if your child is aged 3, 4 or 5 they can receive fully subsidised care, up to 6 hours per day for a total of 20 hours per week.
+For more information, please get in touch with your individual centre